Forficula auricularia: Distribution

-Native to Europe, western Asia and probably North Africa, Forficula auricularia was introduced to North America in the early twentieth century and is currently spread throughout much of the continent.
-In North America, European earwigs comprise two sibling species, which are reproductively isolated.
-Populations in cold continental climates mostly have one clutch per year, forming species A, whereas those in warmer climates have two clutches per year, forming species B. European earwigs are most commonly found in temperate climates, since they were originally discovered in the Palearctic region, and are most active when the daily temperature has minimal fluctuation.
+Originating in Europe, western Asia and possibly North Africa, Forficula auricularia was introduced to North America in the early twentieth century and has since spread throughout much of the continent.
+It was accidentally introduced into New Zealand by Early European settlers.
+European earwigs are most commonly found in temperate climates, since they were originally discovered in the Palearctic region, and are most active when the daily temperature has minimal fluctuation.